 A birthday party is one of the events a kid looks forward to all year.
 It’s a day of fun, friends and frosting for them, but for parents, the looming prospect of a birthday party is viewed somewhat differently.
 There’s a lot that has to get done in order to throw a successful birthday party for your child, and almost all of it falls on your shoulders.

 However, planning your child’s birthday party doesn’t need to be a stressful experience, and it doesn’t even need to be all that complicated.
 As any parent probably already knows, a solid plan and a little flexibility are the keys to success when entertaining kids.
-Here are a few basic tips to keep in mind when planning a birthday party that will keep your stress level low and your “cool parent” status high.
+Here are 6 birthday party planning tips to keep in mind when planning your kids next celebration that will keep your stress level low and your “cool parent” status high.

 This might be the easiest part of the whole process, but it’s very important.
 Your child probably already has a favorite hobby, movie, TV show or character that you can plan the party around, so make sure you get his or her input before you get started.